junxit/us-congress-bills-111/metadata.md

 - 2009-07-24 — Placed on the Union Calendar, Calendar No. 127.
 - 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-229.
 - 2009-07-24 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-229.
+- 2009-07-27 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Hastings (WA) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2009-07-27 — Considered as unfinished business. (consideration: CR H8846-8847)
+- 2009-07-27 — Considered under suspension of the rules. (consideration: CR H8826-8829)
+- 2009-07-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1376.
+- 2009-07-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-27 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
+- 2009-07-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 308 - 74 (Roll no. 648). (text: CR H8826-8827)
+- 2009-07-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 308 - 74 (Roll no. 648).(text: CR H8826-8827)
+- 2009-07-27 — The title of the measure was amended.
+Agreed to without objection.